zeehio/cll-chromatin/metadata/literature/literature.md

 - 450k array on various B cell populations from age matched healty donors
 	+ 19 whole B-cell (CD19)
 	+ three each of CD5+ NBC, NBC, ncsMBCs and csMBCs with > 95% purity
-- exome sequecing of the 139 CLLs
+- exome sequecing of 88 CLLs from previous study

 ### Results
 - NBCs vs csMBCs: 1,076,208 DMRs in 19125 genes